Table of Contents

 What Is an Employment Contract?

-An employment contract is an agreement that outlines the working relationship between a company and an employee.
+An employment contract is an agreement that outlines the working relationship between a company and an employee, similar to an offer letter.
 Details should be included so that both parties understand their obligations and the terms of employment.

 Written Versus Implied Employment Contracts